Advertising Agency Profile: TBWA\Chiat\Day LA

 Get To Know Advertising Agency TBWA\Chiat\Day LA

-TBWA\Chiat\Day is a full-service advertising based in Los Angeles, California, and is the American division of TBWA Worldwide, a global agency network.
+TBWA\Chiat\Day is a full-service advertising firm based in Los Angeles, California, and is the American division of TBWA Worldwide, a global agency network.
 It is part of the Publicis Omnicom Group, which owns a multitude of agencies around the world.
-Once the agency of record for Apple, TBWA\Chiat\Day is now championing the services of Netflix, Airbnb, and Nissan.
+Once the agency of record for Apple, TBWA\Chiat\Day champions Gatorade, Intuit, and Buffalo Wild Wings, among others, as of August 2019.
+It does about $2 billion worth of business annually.
 This agency is not to be confused with its sister company TBWA\Chiat\Day NY.

 TBWA\Chiat\Day has a rich history of powerful, ground-breaking, disruptive advertising.
 It was founded in 1968 after a merger between Jay Chiat & Associates and Faust/Day Advertising.
 Guy Day became president over the flip of a coin.
 And that fast and loose attitude has been a calling card of the agency ever since.

-It's the kind of ad agency that the late Steve Jobs and Apple wanted to do business with.
+It's the kind of ad agency the late Steve Jobs and Apple wanted to do business with.
 It's a creative, unapologetic attitude that commands respect and tells you, instantly, that this is no ordinary ad agency.
 And when you step inside the building, that becomes even more evident.
-The architecture is unique, with trees, park benches and even a basketball hoop gracing the center of the bustling environment.
-This is no ordinary agency.
+The architecture is unique, with trees, park benches, and even a basketball hoop gracing the center of the bustling environment.
+It is no ordinary agency.

-It was in 1971 that the agency took itself from contender to power player, with the hiring of Lee Clow (now Chairman and Global Director of TBWA Worldwide.
+In 1971, the agency took itself from contender to power player with the hiring of Lee Clow, now Chairman and Global Director of TBWA Worldwide.
 He truly did embody the soul of unencumbered creativity that Chiat/Day was looking for.
 The agency proceeded to do groundbreaking work for clients like Honda, Yamaha, Alaska Airlines, and then in 1984, Apple.
-It was the infamous Superbowl spot, directed by Ridley Scott, that made the creative world sit up and take notice of the creative power of Chiat/Day.
+It was the infamous Super Bowl spot, directed by Ridley Scott, that made the creative world sit up and take notice of the creative power of Chiat/Day.